hoepeyemi/Eclipse/DOCUMENTATION.md

 ## UI Reference

 ### Home Page

-The home page provides an overview of the Dymension RollApp CLI Platform and offers a direct link to the CLI interface.
+The home page provides an introduction to the Dymension RollApp CLI Platform and a button to access the CLI interface.

-**Main Components:**
-- Header with the platform title and navigation
-- Card with information about the Dymension RollApp CLI
-- Button to access the CLI interface

 ### Dymension CLI Interface

-The Dymension CLI interface is the main interaction point for users to issue commands and view results.

-**Main Components:**
+The CLI interface includes:
-- Command input field
+- A command input field
+- A results display area
-- Command history display
+- Command history
-- Response output area
-- Help information
+- Help and reference section

-### Command Categories
+### About Page

-Commands in the Dymension CLI are organized into categories:

-1. **Setup** - Environment and prerequisite installation
-2. **RollApp** - RollApp creation and management
-3. **Sequencer** - Sequencer operations and management
-4. **SequencerMgmt** - Advanced sequencer management
-5. **Relayer** - IBC relayer setup and management
-6. **eIBC** - Ethereum IBC client operations
-7. **Node** - Full node operations
-8. **Explorer** - Block explorer deployment
-9. **Wallet** - Wallet management operations
+Information about the platform, its features, and technology stack.

+*Note: Screenshots will be added in a future update.*